What is CAPA?

 A good CAPA management tool provides an effective problem resolution management platform that allows choreographing the above-identified elements by supporting the processes within it or by working with other parts of the integrated EQMS solution framework.

-Many a time, action plans proposed may need to be spun off as change projects whether they be replacing machines, re-validating a specific process or equipment, changing documents, the creation of new documents or ensuring that knowledge is properly propagated, a change management tool is essential to carry out the complete CAPA action plan objective.
+Many a time, action plans proposed may need to be spun off as change projects whether they be replacing machines, re-validating a specific process or equipment, changing documents, the creation of new documents or ensuring that knowledge is properly propagated, a change management software tool is essential to carry out the complete CAPA action plan objective.

 We know the information is knowledge and no process change can be complete without the supporting information in documents are revised and thus aligned with the improvement to the processes that are being worked on.